|Black, brown, rust, fawn

-The Doberman Rottweiler Mix, or Rotterman, is a hybrid of two large breeds that have unfairly attracted bad press in the past.
-Both the Rottweiler and the Doberman Pinscher are known as loving family pets but they both require a lot of exercise to stay healthy and fit, and to prevent bad behaviors including chewing and destruction.
+The Doberman Rottweiler Mix, or Rotterman, is a hybrid of two large breeds that have unfairly attracted bad press.
+Both the Rottweiler and the Doberman Pinscher are known as loving family pets, but they both require a lot of exercise to stay healthy and fit and to prevent bad behaviors, including chewing.

-Finding a reputable Doberman Rottweiler Mix breeder should be considered a priority when taking on this hybrid breed.
+Finding a reputable Doberman Rottweiler Mix breeder should be prioritized when searching for a new dog.

 1. The Rotterman Makes an Excellent Guard Dog

 It should come as little surprise to learn that the Rotterman makes an excellent guard dog.
-Both parent breeds, the Rottweiler and Doberman, are prized for their fierce loyalty as well as their somewhat intimidating looks.
-Not only are these breeds used as guards for private property, but their trainability has made them popular as police dogs, army dogs, bomb dogs, and in a host of other high-octane and challenging service roles.
-If you’re looking for a family pet that will protect your property and family, as well as enjoy sitting for cuddles, the Rotterman is a potentially great choice.
+Both parents, the Rottweiler and Doberman, are prized for their fierce loyalty and somewhat intimidating looks.
+Not only are the breeds used as guards for private property, but their trainability has made them popular as police dogs, army dogs, bomb dogs, and many other high-octane and challenging service roles.
+If you’re looking for a family pet that will protect your property and family and enjoy sitting for cuddles, the Rotterman is an excellent choice.

 2. The Rotterman Makes A Great Family Pet

 Even though both parents have attracted a lot of negative press in the past, they can and do make great family pets.
-In fact, the Rotterman tends to be gentle and loving with any children in her steed.
-You should be aware that she will fiercely protect her pack, if called upon to do so, though, which means that you need to assert your dominance and ensure that she is well trained from being a puppy.
+The Rotterman tends to be gentle and loving with children.
+You should be aware that they will fiercely protect their pack if called upon to do so, and you need to assert your dominance and ensure that they are well-trained.

 3. Rottermans Need A Lot of Exercise

-If you live in an apartment or lead a sedentary lifestyle, the Rotterman might not be your best choice of pet.
-He requires a lot of exercise to ensure he stays fit and healthy, to prevent piling on the pounds, and to stop him from becoming bored.
-In fact, it is advised that the Rotterman has two walks a day, of at least 30 minutes per walk, and if you are able to provide more exercise than this, then the whole family will benefit.
-The Rotterman is also a great companion dog when running, hiking, or even cycling.
-He will happily plod alongside you while you get your daily exercise fill.
+If you live in an apartment or lead a sedentary lifestyle, the Rotterman might not be the best choice of pet.
+They require a lot of exercise to ensure they stay fit and healthy.
+The Rotterman can have two walks a day of at least 30 minutes per walk, and if you can provide more exercise, then the whole family will benefit.
+The Rotterman is also a great companion dog for running, hiking, or cycling.
+They will happily run beside you while you get your daily exercise.

 Temperament & Intelligence of the Rotterman 🧠

-The Rottweiler and the Doberman are prized for their intelligence and their trainability.
-As such, they are used in a host of service roles, including working as police dogs and in the army.
-They can be trained to undertake almost any task, and they are considered easy to train, although you will need to show dominance to enjoy the best results.
+The Rottweiler and the Doberman are prized for their intelligence and trainability and are used in a host of service roles, including working as police dogs and in the army.
+They can be trained to undertake almost any task and are considered easy to train, but you will need to show dominance to enjoy the best results.
 The Rotterman has adopted similarly intelligent traits.

-The Rotterman will form a close bond with his owners, often shadowing them throughout the day.
-While they can be left alone for short periods, they tend to prefer regular company, and they will need a lot of exercise over the day.
-As such, they may not be suitable for owners that work all day.
+The Rotterman will bond closely with their owners, often shadowing them throughout the day.
+While they can be left alone for short periods, they prefer regular company and will need a lot of exercise.
+They may not be suitable for owners who work all day.

-Their intelligence means that dogs of this breed can be highly inquisitive.
-They will want to investigate anything new so you will need to be cautious when walking and exercising them.
-Ensure that they have very good recall when taking them to the dog park.
+They can also be wary of strangers and act aggressively towards people and animals they don’t know.
+The Rotterman will want to investigate anything new, so you must be cautious when walking and exercising them.
+Ensure they have a good recall when taking them to the dog park.

 Are These Dogs Good for Families? 🏡

-Owners with children and other animals report the Rotterman as being a loving and loyal, even a gentle, family pet.
-They will treat children gently and they display a surprising level of understanding and calmness.
+Owners with children and other animals report the Rotterman as a loving, gentle, family pet.
+They will treat children with care, and they display a surprising level of understanding and calmness.

 Does This Breed Get Along with Other Pets? 🐶 😽

 The Rotterman mixes well with animals in their own family.
-He can mix with dogs and other animals in the family, although you should never leave a dog, especially one of this size, with smaller animals when they are let out of their cage or pen.
+They can live with dogs and other animals, but you should never leave a dog, especially one of this size, with smaller animals when they are let out of their cage or pen.

 Things to Know When Owning a Rotterman:

-Physically, the Rotterman may be a medium or large dog, depending on which parent breed is dominant in their breeding.
-They will usually have the body of the Doberman but the legs of the Rottweiler and almost inherit the facial appearance of the Rottweiler breed.
-They have large teeth and large ears, which stick up when alert and hang loose when relaxed.
-They also have large paws, and are muscly dogs, which means that they can jump high and can cover considerable distances when running.
+The Rotterman may be a medium or large dog, depending on which parent is dominant in their breeding.
+They will usually have the body of the Doberman, the legs of the Rottweiler, and the facial appearance of the Rottweiler.
+They have large teeth and ears, which stick up when alert and hang loose when relaxed.
+They also have large paws and are muscly dogs, meaning they can jump high and cover considerable distances when running.

 Be aware that the Doberman Rottweiler Mix can weigh as much as 120 pounds when fully grown and will grow up to 25 inches as a healthy adult dog.
 The more exercise you give your dog, the bulkier and muscled they are likely to become.
-Their high energy level also means that they will eat a lot, and when they aren’t being exercised or enjoying cuddles with their owners, they love to play, hopefully, with a good assortment of toys.
-Failing this, they will make their own toys out of household objects and belongings.
+Their high energy level also means that they will eat a lot, and when they aren’t being exercised or enjoying cuddles with their owners, they love to play with a good assortment of toys.
+Without toys, they will make their own out of household objects and belongings.

-Owning a Rotterman can be extremely rewarding and they bring a lot of love and intelligence to your family.
-However, before you buy one and welcome him into your home, there are some factors that you should take into account.
+Owning a Rotterman can be extremely rewarding, and they bring a lot of love and intelligence to your family.
+However, before you buy one and welcome them into your home, there are some factors that you should take into account.

 Food & Diet Requirements 🦴

-Both parent breeds are used in a variety of challenging service roles in countries across the world.
-They often serve as police dogs, guard dogs, and army dogs.
-This is partially because of their intimidating looks, but also because they are considered very easy to train, especially in the hands of an experienced trainer.
+Both parents are used in a variety of challenging service roles in countries across the world.
+They serve as police dogs, guard dogs, and military dogs.
+This is partially because of their intimidating looks but also because they are considered very easy to train, especially in the hands of an experienced trainer.

-It is important, with any breed of dog, that you start training early.
-It is especially important with breeds like the Rottweiler and Doberman, and therefore the Rotterman, because of their strength and potentially dominant nature.
-It is much easier to train a puppy than an adult dog, because once a dog reaches adulthood they may have picked up on bad habits.
+It is essential, with any breed of dog, that you start training early.
+It is vital with breeds like the Rottweiler, Doberman, and, therefore, the Rotterman because of their strength and dominant nature.
+It is much easier to train a puppy than an adult dog because once a dog reaches adulthood, they may have picked up on bad habits.
 It is harder to train bad habits away than to instill good habits when your pet is a puppy.

 The Rotterman requires dominant but positive training.
 You should never use aggressive training because your dog may respond in kind.
-Owners with previous experience in the required training style can expect to see exceptional training results.
+Owners with experience using positive reinforcement can expect exceptional training results.
 Inexperienced owners should consider getting professional training help to ensure a well-adjusted dog.

-The short hair of the Rotterman leads some owners and potential owners to mistakenly believe that this breed is a low- or no-shedder, but this isn’t true.
-In fact, the Rotterman will shed profusely, and you should expect to have to clean up short hairs every day.
-Daily brushing will help remove loose fur and to maintain a healthy coat.
+The short hair of the Rotterman leads some owners and potential owners to mistakenly believe that they don’t shed much, but that isn’t true.
+In fact, the Rotterman will shed profusely, and you should expect to clean up short hairs every day.
+Daily brushing will remove loose fur and maintain a healthy coat.

-As with all breeds, you should aim to clean your Rotterman’s teeth at least two or three times a week and ensure that his nails are clipped if they don’t wear down naturally from walking on abrasive surfaces like concrete.
-Only bathe your dog when absolutely necessary, because bathing your dog can damage and remove the natural protective oils.
+You should brush your Rotterman’s teeth at least two or three times a week and ensure their nails are clipped if they don’t wear down naturally from walking on abrasive surfaces like concrete.
+Only bathe your dog when absolutely necessary because bathing can damage and remove the natural protective oils.

 Health and Conditions ❤️

-Hybrid breeds are generally considered healthier than purebred dogs, but owners are always advised to keep an eye out for conditions that affect the parent breeds.
-Both breeds are prone to cancer in their later years, so you should keep an eye on this and ensure that you get any symptoms checked out as early as possible.
-The size and athleticism of the breed also means that they can be prone to musculoskeletal conditions as they age.
-Again, your dog may not suffer, but you should keep an eye out for any symptoms or signs.
+Hybrid breeds are generally considered healthier than purebred dogs, but owners are always advised to watch for conditions that affect the parent breeds.
+Both breeds are prone to cancer in their later years and are vulnerable to musculoskeletal conditions as they age.
+Again, your dog may not suffer, but you should watch for any troubling signs.

 Male vs Female

-Although the dominant breed has more of a determining factor when it comes to determining characteristics and other traits, the female of the Rotterman is known to be more affectionate and tends to be easier to control than the male of the breed.
+Although the dominant breed is more of a determining factor when it comes to determining characteristics and other traits, the female Rotterman is known to be more affectionate and tends to be easier to control than the male.
 Also, males tend to be a little bigger.

-The Rotterman is a mix of two highly intelligent and energetic breeds: the Doberman Pinscher and the Rottweiler.
-As such, your Rotterman will have very high exercise requirements, will eat a lot, and can be protective over his family.
-However, he is also considered easy to train for those with experience in dominant breeds.
+The Rotterman mixes two highly intelligent and energetic breeds: the Doberman Pinscher and the Rottweiler.
+Your Rotterman will have very high exercise requirements, will eat a lot, and can be protective over their family.
+However, they are also considered easy to train for those with experience in dominant breeds.

-He will also make a loving and affectionate family member, and he can make as good a family pet as he does a guard dog.
-The Doberman Rottweiler Mix is not necessarily the best option for a first-time owner, because they do require consistent breeding from a dominant hand, but they are ideal for owners that love to get outdoors and exercise.
+The Doberman Rottweiler is not necessarily the best option for a first-time owner because they require consistent training from a dominant hand, but they are ideal for owners who love to get outdoors and exercise.